pinobatch/nrom-template/README.md

 The tools
 ---------
-The `tools` folder contains a couple essential command-line programs written in Python to convert graphics into a form usable by the NES.
+In my projects, the `tools` folder contains command-line programs written in Python to convert graphics into a form usable by the NES.
-The makefile contains instructions to run the program again whenever the original asset data changes.
+The makefile contains instructions to run the converter program again whenever the original asset data changes.

-* `pilbmp2nes.py` is a program to convert bitmap images in PNG or BMP format into tile data usable by several classic video game consoles.
+* `pilbmp2nes.py` converts indexed bitmap images in PNG or BMP format into tile data usable by several classic video game consoles.
 It has several options to control the data format; use `pilbmp2nes.py --help` from the command prompt to see them all.